manasviiiiii/golang-ecommerce/README.md

   http://localhost:8000/addadress?id=user_id**\*\***\***\*\***

-  The Address array is limited to two values home and work address more than two address is not acceptable
+  The Address array is limited to 2 values home and work address more than two address is not acceptable

 ```json
 {